-- This fee would fall under the purview of the California Mitigation Fee Act and would require an additional nexus study, which can be time and resource intensive. - The development community will likely resist an additional impact fee, as it would increase development costs. - Given the size of the proposed district and the projected development scenarios, revenue from such a fee would likely be limited. - The City of Newport Beach is currently evaluating the implementation of a citywide traffic fee applied to new development.
-The specifics of this fee are still being finalized, but its relationship to a separate fee in Balboa Village would need to be evaluated further.
+- This fee would fall under the purview of the California Mitigation Fee Act and would require an additional nexus study, which can be time and resource intensive. - The development community will likely resist an additional impact fee, as it would increase development costs. - Given the size of the proposed district and the projected development scenarios, revenue from such a fee would likely be limited. - The City of Newport Beach currently has a traffic fee.
+The City would need to further evaluate the relationship of that fee to a separate fee in Balboa Village, especially in regards to any potential legal issues of two fees.